cpcmc/save-saveas-cancel/README.md

 ## How It Works

-After clicking a Link on a Webpage a Popup informs the User of the File's Name and Size and offers the Options to Save | SaveAs | Cancel the Download.
+After clicking a Link on a Webpage a Popup on the top-right of the Screen informs the User of the File's Name and Size and offers the Options to Save | SaveAs | Cancel the Download.

 ## Screenshot